vectorform/Texty/README.md

 ### TextyLabel
-TextyLabel is a subclass of UILabel created specifically to work with TextStyle structs.
+TextyLabel is a subclass of UILabel created specifically to work with TextStyle objects.
 The core power of TextyLabel comes from its initializer.
+TextyLabel will create a copy of the TextStyle object.
 ```swift
 let titleLabel: TextyLabel = TextyLabel(style: Style.Header1)
 ```
+You can manipulate or replace the style later using the `style` property.

-Be careful when subclassing TextyLabel as some properties are overriden to be referenced from the associated style struct rather than their native locations.
+Be careful when subclassing TextyLabel as some properties are overriden to be referenced from the associated style object rather than their native locations.

 Subclassing TextyLabel and overriding one of these properties without calling the super class ***will*** result in undefined behavior.